anlianguzova/BI_project_reticulata/README.md

 #### Host's ganglia transcriptomes

-We performed *de novo* transcriptome assembly using 3 tools (rnaSPAdes, RNA-Bloom, and Trinity) in order to receive the best results using the strengths of different assemblers.
-Before assemblying we merged all prepared read libraries from healthy and infected female and male crabs into the fastq files.
+We performed *de novo* transcriptome assembling using 3 tools (rnaSPAdes, RNA-Bloom, and Trinity) in order to receive the best results using the strengths of different assemblers.
+Before assemblying we merged all prepared short paired-end read libraries from healthy and infected female and male crabs into the fastq files.

 ##### rnaSPAdes